devireddyprasanth22/ml-metal-glass-sim/quantum-espresso/README.md

 This folder contains the input files for QE dft calculations for amorphous SiAu.
 Crystalline structure can be found at [Materials Project](https://next-gen.materialsproject.org/materials/mp-1186998?chemsys=Au-Si) and is converted to QE input using [this](https://qeinputgenerator.materialscloud.io).
 Furthermore, scipts used to process various inputs to outputs can be found on quantum-espresso/data-proc

+Cif files can be visualised using VESTA, which was also used to create supercells and strained structures

 ## Process of Crystalline -> Amorphous

 One of the processes that is applied to generate metallic glasses is a melt-quench technique, and this is the technique used in the project.
 This method involves heating a metallic alloy to a molten state and then rapidly cooling it at a rate high enough to prevent the formation of a crystalline structure.
 The rapid cooling locks the atoms in a disordered, amorphous state, forming a metallic glass.